 Most companies share the bare minimum information when it comes to signing up for a homeowners insurance policy and it can be so complicated that homeowners completely miss additional coverage they may need.
 Today we’re going to clear things up.

-This guide will, yes, cover the basics and what a standard policy will or will not cover.
-But we’ll also help with some additional information that could help you choose the best possible coverage that won’t miss a thing.
+This guide will cover the basics and what a standard policy will or will not cover.
+But we’ll also help with some additional information that could help you choose the best possible coverage that won’t leave you out to dry after a bad storm.
 Read on to ensure adequate coverage for your home.

 What Does Homeowners Insurance Cover?